Polaris Bank Limited: Branch network

 Polaris Bank Limited maintains an interlinked branch network of over 260 branches in all parts of Nigeria.
 The bank maintains her headquarters at 3 Akin Adesola Street, Victoria Island, Lagos, Lagos State, Nigeria.

 Governance

-Effective 2016, the Chairman of the Board is M. K. Ahmad, who chairs the sixteen (16) member Board of Directors.
-The Chief Executive Officer and Group Managing Director was Innocent Ike, appointed in September 2020.
+Effective 2016, the chairman of the board is M. K. Ahmad, who chaired the 16-member board of directors.
+The chief executive officer and group managing director was Innocent Ike, appointed in September 2020.